wp-plugins/od-photogallery-plugin/readme.txt

 == Changelog ==

 = 0.5.3 =
-+ template of page with gallery is now editable
-* images can be copied (or moved) to another gallery
-* images can be deleted
-- used WP admin internal abilities for help and configuration
-- allowed to create more galleries from one directory
+* allowed to create more galleries from one directory
-- added AJAX check if name for new directory is valid
+* added AJAX check if name for new directory is valid
-- added third widget ...
-+ fixed several bugs around creating and saving galleries and their images
-* finished support web pages
+* used WP admin internal abilities for help and configuration
+* from this version is plugin hosted on http://wordpress.org/extend/plugins

 = 0.5.2 =
 * added support for more types of images then JPEG - currently can be used also PNG and GIF and you can specify supported types in plugin's options